-RESIDENT
+Article 4 RESIDENT

-- 1. For the purposes of this Convention, the term "resident of a Contracting State" means: - (a) Any person who, under the laws of that State, is liable to tax in that State, by reason of his domicile, residence, place of management or any other criterion of a similar nature; - (b) The Government of any of the two Contracting States or any of its legal institutions, agencies or its local authorities; - (c) A legal person organized under the laws of a Contracting State and that is generally exempt from tax in that State and is established and maintained in that State either: - (i) Exclusively for a religious, charitable, educational, scientific or other similar purpose; or
+1. For the purposes of this Convention, the term "resident of a Contracting State" means any person who, under the laws of that State, is liable to tax therein by reason of his domicile, residence, place of management or any other criterion of a similar nature, and also includes that State and any political subdivision or local authority thereof.
+This term, however, does not include any person who is liable to tax in that State in respect only of income from sources in that State.